Valley Line (Edmonton): Valley Line Southeast (Downtown to Mill Woods)

+The first Bombardier Flexity Freedom light rail vehicle for the Valley Line project was built in March 2018.
 In September 2019, it was revealed that the segment of the line was a year behind schedule of its projected December 2020 opening date.
 The 2019 construction season posed a challenge to crews due to frequent rain.

 In December 2019, completion of the line was pushed back until 2021 after TransEd found a car-sized piece of concrete underneath the north berm of the Tawatinâ Bridge.
 The line's completion was subsequently delayed to late 2021, then to first quarter of 2022, and again to July 2022.
+Test running on the line began in February 2020.